Faculty and Staff Edition

 Excellence in Mentoring: Pre-Summer Workshop

 Do you have a high school teacher or student doing research in your lab this summer?
 Join the Center for Broader Impacts for a pre-summer workshop on excellence in mentoring.
 Graduate student mentors will prepare to host a teacher or student in their lab and meaningfully involve them in the research process.
 Lunch will be provided.
-See event page for more details.
+See the event page for more details.
 Please register by Friday, May 3.

 Wednesday, June 5; noon to 3 p.m. in Room 310, Jordan Hall of Science